mzarejko/covid_web/README.md

 # covid web

 ## Goal

-Program is website for easy communication between people in quarantine who need store products and people willing to help them.
-As user you can choose to be volunteer or needy, depending on the selected category, you have specific functions.
-Volunteer can create announcements and add products that he needs.
-Needy can assign to product which he want to buy for sick person.
-Additionally website show total amount of confirmed cases of covid and deaths.
-Data are downloaded and updated every day at midnight from the site https://github.com/CSSEGISandData/COVID-19.
+  - Program is website for easy communication between people in quarantine who need store products and people willing to help them.
+  - showing the current status of covid cases in Poland

 ## Content